Moral Practices - Ethical Standards - Right and Wrong Behavior

 standard that a person believes should be universal.
 Morality may also be

-specifically synonymous with "goodness" or "rightness."
+specifically synonymous with "goodness

 is an ethical view that particular actions